Protection & Prevention

 - Booster: Leptospirosis (Optional)

-Although the following are not puppy vaccinations, spaying, neutering, and microchipping help protect your dog from a number of health issues, and therefore fall under the preventive health care umbrella.
+Spaying, neutering, and microchipping can help protect your cat or dog from a number of health issues, and therefore fall under the preventive health care umbrella.

-- Spay (female) - Dog spaying will prevent your female dog from mothering puppies, but it can also help to prevent certain cancers and regular heat cycles which can attract roaming males to your property.
+Spay (female) - Spaying will prevent your female pet from pregnancy but it can also help to prevent certain cancers and regular heat cycles as well as reducing behaviors such as like scooting or howling that accompany heat cycles which can attract roaming males to your property.

-- Microchipping - A microchip is a permanent form of identification that is about the size of a grain of rice and placed under your pet’s skin.
+Microchipping - A microchip is a permanent form of identification that is about the size of a grain of rice and placed under your pet’s skin.
 Pets that are microchipped have a better chance of being reunited with their owners if they are lost.

 Parasite Prevention